insidewhy/rxjs-ratelimiter/readme.markdown

 ## Retrying requests

-The rate limiter introduces the delay lazily at subscription time.
-This means that rxjs operators that can resubscribe such as [retry](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-retry) will also have their retries rate limited.
+The rate limiter introduces the delay lazily at subscription time so resubscriptions caused by rxjs operators such as [retry](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-retry) will also be subject to rate limitation.

 ```javascript
 this.rateLimiter.limit(